nvkelso/carto-css-map-styling/README.md

 1. **gradients on strokes** - The future come-ith.

     _Supported by: none..._

+    1. GRADIENT-TYPE: linear|radial

+        Note: This should already be supported for classifying a raster image (which hasn't been spec'd here).

+        1a.
+Type: linear|radial - Default is linear.

+    2. GRADIENT-ANGLE: value
+    3. GRADIENT-ASPECT-RATIO: value

+            Default: 0 - measured in degrees. for angle. default: left to right with no tilt applied.
+            Default: 100% - measured in %. for aspect-ratio. for the circle width, height.

+    4. GRADIENT-RAMP-TYPE: ratio|absolute

+            Ratio: lowest data value to highest data value, so the renderer needs to be able to do that basic stat.
+Stops at % in between with color chips (color + opacity) associated.

+            Absolute values: user specified data values with color chips (color + opacity) associated.

+    5. GRADIENT-RAMP-STOPS: array of positions either in value or % format.

+            Default: 0%, 100%;      - starting at the first vertex, ending at the last vertex

+    5. GRADIENT-RAMP-COLORS: array of color and optional opacity values.

+            Default: #fff, #000;      - white to black at 100% opacity, starting at the first vertex, ending at the last vertex

+            ~~Default: #fff 100% 0, #000 100% 100;      - white to black at 100% opacity, starting at the first vertex, ending at the last vertex~~

+            Problem that opacity is % but position is either number or a percent.
+Ambiguity.

+    5. GRADIENT-RAMP-OPACITY: array of color and optional opacity values.

+            Default: 100%, 100%;     - at 100% opacity, starting at the first vertex, ending at the last vertex

+    6. GRADIENT-ALIGNMENT: within|along|across

+            Default: within

+        `within` - Default.
+The stroke is just treated like a mask onto a polygon-based gradient.
+Default since it's easy to engineer, relatively speaking, and similar to polygon implementation.

+        `along` - End to end: first vertex to last vertex.

+        `across` - Side to side out from the center of the line to the edges of the stroke width.

+    7. GRAIDENT-REGISTRATIONS: array of values either ratio|absolute type.

+            Default: 0%, 100%;      - starting at the lowest value up to the highest value.

+        think about this the same as `stretch, but where the measure is % ratio distance along a line, or absolute page units (px at the current zoom scale) across a line.

+        For absolute values, the design tool would figure this out for you and hard code it?
+The renderer shouldn't need to know that?

+    8. GRADIENT-REVERSED: true|false

+            Default: false.

+        a nice to have.
+Often data comes inverted, this is a quick fix around that.
+        More GISy less designy.
+But makes both happy in the end.

 1. **heterogenious geometry type selectors** (point, line, polygon, raster) eg: `geom_type_selector.classname { ... }` or `.classname _geom_type_selector { ... }` (which is less CSS like, but more like the sketches below)  Advanced: tests per feature for feature type, important for GeoJSON etc. **THIS IS THE ONLY SHOW STOPPER.**